 My turnaround point was where US 95 crossed the Bill Williams River (the closest I’ll get to having a river named after me!) as it flowed into the eastern end of Lake Havasu.
 From there, I went back, had lunch in Parker Dam at a lovely, little diner, then went to see the dam itself, built between 1934-38.
 I would have liked to have driven down western (Californian) side of river, along the winding Parker Dam Road, but I was short on time, so went straight back down US 95.

-From Parker, it was pretty much due east to Twentynine Palms, the northern gateway to the Joshua Tree National Park.
-Just after Parker, I crossed the Colorado and entered California, turning left and following SR 62.
+From Parker, it was pretty much due west to Twentynine Palms, the northern gateway to the Joshua Tree National Park.
+Just after Parker, I crossed the Colorado River and entered California, turning left and following SR 62.
 Not long after that, SR 62 crossed SR 95 going north at Vidal junction.
 There wasn’t a lot there, except for a Californian highways inspection point where I was obliged to stop, so I thought I might as well get out and have a look around.

 It was the first time that I’d actually been out in the desert landscape that I’d been driving through.
 Having grown up with tales of the Sahara, desert, in my head, still means endless vistas of shifting sands.
 Despite having seen numerous westerns and many more films set in the southwest of the USA, I’m still surprised when deserts aren’t sandy.